Aṅguttara Nikāya 6.56

 “Kacci te, phagguna, khamanīyaṁ kacci yāpanīyaṁ?
 Kacci te dukkhā vedanā paṭikkamanti, no abhikkamanti; paṭikkamosānaṁ paññāyati, no abhikkamo”ti?

-“I hope you’re keeping well, Phagguna; I hope you’re getting by.
+“I hope you’re keeping well, Phagguna; I hope you’re all right.
 And I hope the pain is fading, not growing, that its fading is evident, not its growing.”

 “Na me, bhante, khamanīyaṁ na yāpanīyaṁ.
 Bāḷhā me dukkhā vedanā abhikkamanti, no paṭikkamanti; abhikkamosānaṁ paññāyati, no paṭikkamo.